Maya-Mistre/Master_Thesis_PINK1_Calcium_Model/README.md

 # Master_Thesis_PINK1_Calcium_Model
-This code describes the stochastic, kinetic modelling of calcium dynamics in a buffered and PINK1 mutation context
+This repository contains Python code to simulate mitochondrial calcium dynamics, ATP production, and metabolic fluxes using a stochastic ODE framework.